EpistasisLab/alzkb-site/README.md

 ### Building and deploying all services
 1. Get a dump file of the database [here](https://upenn.box.com/s/dalcofa8i7rkkc2h2n6bfg8nvmwi83pq) and put this file in **neo4j/dump/**, make sure the filename is alzkb.dump (rename it if necessary)
 2. Copy the **.env_sample** as **.env** and set the variable values as needed for your environment.
+3. **On the very first run**, uncomment the lines for the neo4j-admin service in the docker-compose.yml file, after the first run, the neo4j-admin service is not needed.
-2. To deploy the Website, Neo4j, Nginx and dump the database into neo4j run: `docker compose up -d --build`
+4. To deploy the Website, Neo4j, Nginx and dump the database into neo4j run: `docker compose up -d --build`
 ### Building and deploying the services independently
 The services can be built independently of each other as needed.
 **First**, copy the **.env_sample** as **.env** and update the variable values as needed for your environment.